-HEB 223 Biblical Hebrew II (3) M

-An analysis of biblical Hebrew with attention to appropriate portions from the Old Testament Scriptures and to the introduction and utilization of the Hebrew lexicon.
+HEB 223 Biblical Hebrew II (3) M Spring An analysis of biblical Hebrew with attention to appropriate portions from the Old Testament introduction and utilization of the Hebrew lexicon.
 Prerequisite: HEB 213.

-HEB 313 Intermediate Biblical Hebrew I (3) M

-Continuing study of the writing, grammar, vocabulary, syntax, and literature of Biblical Hebrew II.
-Prerequisite: HEB 223.

-HEB 323 Intermediate Biblical Hebrew II (3) M

-Continuing study of the writing, grammar, vocabulary, syntax, and literature of Intermediate Biblical Hebrew I. Prerequisite: HEB 313.
+Scriptures and to the HEB 313 Intermediate Biblical Hebrew I (3) M Continuing study of the writing, grammar, vocabulary, syntax, and literature of Biblical Hebrew II.
+F As offered Prerequisite: HEB 223.
+HEB 323 Intermediate Biblical Hebrew II (3) M As offered TIED 323 Continuing study of the writing, grammar, vocabulary, syntax, and literature of Intermediat Prerequisite: HEB 313.
+HER 400 Advanced Hebrew (3) M As offered

-HEB 400 Advanced Hebrew (3) M
+Advanced Hebrew (3) M